XaralampidisBasilis/MIP-Viewer/readme.md

 This project focuses on interactive volume rendering in WebGL2, together with acceleration experiments based on precomputed shadow and distance maps, block-based skipping, and detailed shader debug views.

+> ⚠️ **Note:** The demo does **not** run on mobile devices.
+Please open it on a desktop or laptop with GPU acceleration enabled.
+It takes around 1 min to load

 <p align="center">
   <img src="./static/images/mip_skeleton.png" alt="Main maximum intensity projection render of the default CTA head and neck dataset" width="100%" />
 </p>